Ajinkya-Deokaye/Reinforcement-Learning-Coursework-7043SCN/ReadMe.txt

-Here is your updated **README.md** with the clarification about using the Chef’s Hat GYM simulator instead of the GitHub installation due to registry and connectivity issues.

-You can directly replace your current README with this:

----
+Important Note: The figures for results are given seperately in the repository for evaluation as they are automatically saved in Jupyter notebook while running the code.

-# 🧠 Reinforcement Learning: DQN vs PPO in Chef’s Hat Environment
+ Reinforcement Learning: DQN vs PPO in Chef’s Hat Environment

  Project Overview